opendilab/DI-engine-docs/source/hands_on/rnd.rst

 3. **Non-episodic intrinsic reward**.
 Non-episodic setting (which means the return is not truncated at “game over” status) resulted in more exploration than the episodic setting when exploring without any extrinsic rewards.
-In order to combine episodic and non-episodic reward streams, we require two value heads.
+In order to combine episodic and non-episodic reward streams, the rnd author recommend two value heads.
 When combing the episodic and non-episodic returns, a higher discount factor for the extrinsic rewards leads to better performance, while for intrinsic rewards it hurts exploration.
-So we set discount factor as 0.999 for extrinsic rewards and 0.99 for intrinsic rewards.
+So the rnd author recommend to set discount factor as 0.999 for extrinsic rewards and 0.99 for intrinsic rewards.
+Note that in our implementation, for simplicity, we don't adopt above two tricks: two value heads and different discount factors.

 To understand the reasons behind these operations, it is recommended to read the original paper.